 </iq>

 To determine any further details from this list, each child would have to be browsed.
 The elements within the icq service are only hints to a client for building user interface elements.
 The icq.jabber.org service would still need to be browsed in order to determine any relationships or additional namespaces.
-This top-level list is the master "services" list available from the server, and should be used for any default functionality when available.
+This top-level list is the primary "services" list available from the server, and should be used for any default functionality when available.
 This list could also serve as the "home page" for a page-based browsing user interface.

 A client should not just blindly request browse information every time the user requests it, rather, a client should cache the browse results based on JabberID.
 Any display or use of the browse data should then be returned from the cache.
 This model is similiar to that of presence.